shawnohare/hugo-morphism/README.md

 typesetting.
 By utilizing partial templates and Go template blocks, the theme is largely customizable while remaining relatively simple.

-Hugo supports several features that this theme eschews by default such as Disqus comments and Google analytics.
-This is done in an effort to limit dependencies and respect visitor privacy.
-However, these features can be easily activated by overriding partial templates such as `partials/content/comments.html`.
+Except for what is required for mathematical typesetting, this theme utilizes no external dependencies of Javascript.
+This is done partly to respect visitor privacy.

+# Use

+Note that this is primarily a personal theme, so expect high volatility.

 ## Math